abcdan/nxt/README.md

 - 🔒 Privacy-First: We only store necessary data for the functionality of our service.
 We do not share your data with third parties unless required by law.
 - 📈 Simple statistics: Find out how many clicks your links are getting.
 UI in the making.
 - 🚫 No Accounts: nxt does not require accounts.
-It fully relies on a passcode to manage your links.
 - 📖 Open Source: nxt is open-source and licensed under the MIT License.
 You're free to use, modify, and distribute the software under the terms of this license.

 ## Usage

 The main interface of nxt is a web page where you can enter a URL to shorten.
-After submitting the URL, you will be provided with a shortened link and a passcode.
-The passcode is used to manage your links.
+After submitting the URL, you will be provided with a shortened link.

 Simply install Docker and Docker Compose and run the project by doing
 ```